nearform/slack-knowledgebase-chatgpt-responder/README.md

 You can do so with `ngrok`:

-- Run bot's local server with `python main.py`
+- Run bot's local server with `functions-framework --target=slack_bot`
 - Install `ngrok` globally on your local machine: `brew install --cask ngrok`
 - Run `ngrok`: `ngrok http <local-bolt-port>`
 - Provide the generated public URL (`<slack-bot-url>/slack/events>`) in your APP page (`api.slack.com/apps/[id]`) under `Event subscriptions` > `Request URL`